Concentration Problems in Children

 Problems concentrating can stem from attention difficulties relating to the ability to maintain focus for a prolonged period of time, to select which information to attend to, and to filter out distracting information that is grabbing our attention.

-TALI Train targets each of the core attentional processes through four adaptive exercises.
-Adaptivity means that children will be working at a difficulty level appropriate for them in each session.
-For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within this exercise, but if they struggle with focus (concentration) then they will work at levels that are less complex within this exercise.
+For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise but, if they struggle with focus (concentration), they will work at levels that are less difficult within that exercise.

-TALI Train is proven to increase selection and reduce inattention / hyperactivity in early childhood.
-Improve your child’s concentration with TALI Train today.
+TALi Train is proven to increase attention and numeracy in children with attention difficulties.
+Improve your child’s concentration with TALi Train today.